Muzaffarpur Shelter Home case: Brajesh Thakur, 18 others convicted; sentencing on Jan 28 at 11 am

 23-year-old Muzaffarpur woman set on fire after failed rape bid, dies at Patna hospital

-The court had held trial for the offences of rape, sexual assault, sexual harassment, drugging of minors and criminal intimidation among other charges.
+The court had held the trial for the offences of rape, sexual assault, sexual harassment, drugging of minors and criminal intimidation among other charges.

-Key accused Thakur and employees of his shelter home as well as officials in the Bihar department of social welfare were charged with criminal conspiracy, neglect of duty and failure to report assault on the girls.
+Key accused Thakur and employees of his shelter home, as well as officials in the Bihar department of social welfare, were charged with criminal conspiracy, neglect of duty and failure to report the assault on the girls.

 The charges also included offence of cruelty to child under their authority, punishable under the Juvenile Justice Act.